0atman/noboilerplate/scripts/Stop Writing Rust.md

 As an illustration, here is a selection of top Rust crates.
 Half of these are in the top 10 downloads on crates.io, they have been used millions and millions of times.

-But look at their last updated date.
+But look at their last updated dates.
 They're not abandoned.
 They're DONE.